How to Use App Control for Business (WDAC) to Secure Your Devices

 ManagedInstaller Applocker file

-If you want to test without enabling the managed installer tenant wide, you can manually run that managed installer script and choose to not enable the managed installer option in your Intune portal.
+If you want to test without enabling the managed installer tenant-wide, you can manually run that script and choose not to enable the managed installer option in your Intune portal.

 I have uploaded those scripts to my Github page here: https://github.com/vincentverstraeten/ManagedInstaller/